AI Governance Framework for Healthcare: The Definitive HIPAA Compliance Guide

 Phase 3: Calibration verification

-Verify that the model's stated confidence scores match actual outcomes.
-When the model outputs 70% probability for a diagnosis, approximately 70% of those patients should actually have that diagnosis.
-Poor calibration — even in models with high discrimination — leads to clinical overreaction or underreaction.
+It is essential to ensure that the model's confidence scores align with actual outcomes.
+For example, if the model indicates a 70% probability for a diagnosis, then about 70% of those patients should truly have that diagnosis.

 Human-in-the-loop design for medical AI